rlatjdgns/Tactnet/README.md

 - Timestamp-based failover detection (30 second timeout)
 - Environmental alert system — temperature and humidity thresholds
 - Live Flask dashboard with auto-refresh and event log

+## System Overview

+TACTNET is a 3-node LoRa mesh network where each node runs custom bare-metal C++ drivers for UART radio communication and I2C sensor reading.
+Node 1 broadcasts BME280 sensor data every 5 seconds via the scheduler, Node 2 stores and relays to Node 3 while sending back its own readings, and Node 3 forwards acknowledgments to Node 1.
+All transmissions are AES128 encrypted, nodes detect failures via timestamp-based keepalive, and a Flask dashboard visualizes live sensor data from all three nodes.

 ## Hardware